mmuratarat/mmuratarat.github.io/_pages/faq.md

 **Assumptions for ANOVA**

 * The population from which samples are drawn should be normally distributed (can be tested using histograms, the values of skewness and kurtosis, or using tests such as Shapiro-Wilk or Kolmogorov-Smirnov).
+If it is violated: you can (1) transform your data using various algorithms so that the shape of your distributions become normally distributed or (2) choose the nonparametric Kruskal-Wallis H Test which does not require the assumption of normality.
 * Observation must be independent (can be determined from the design of the study).
+A lack of independence of cases has been stated as the most serious assumption to fail.
+Often, there is little you can do that offers a good solution to this problem.
 * Population variances must be equal.
-(The assumption of homogeneity of variance must be tested before ANOVA, such as Hartley’s $F_{max}$, Cochran’s, Levene’s, Brown-Forsythe and Barlett’s test.)
+(The assumption of homogeneity of variance must be tested before ANOVA, such as Hartley’s $F_{max}$, Cochran’s, Levene’s, Brown-Forsythe and Barlett’s test).
+There are two tests that you can run that are applicable when the assumption of homogeneity of variances has been violated: (1) Welch or (2) Brown and Forsythe test.
+Alternatively, you could run a Kruskal-Wallis H Test.
+For most situations it has been shown that the Welch test is best.
 * Groups must have equal sample sizes.

 **So what if you find statistical significance?
 Multiple comparison tests**